cenk1cenk2/automounter/README.md

   },
   "mounts": {
     "PC01": (it will look up for this name in the nmblookup, so this has to be advertised samba name) {
-      "mounts": ["SHARE01@PC01/DATA_1", "SHARE02@PC01/DATA_2"], ( first part must match the samba share name; if you want to create ALIAS for the share given use @ALIAS after. you can also mount it in subfolders if you use the hiearchy using unix folder structure )
+      "enabled": true (for easily switching depending on the situatation) "mounts": ["SHARE01@PC01/DATA_1", "SHARE02@PC01/DATA_2"], ( first part must match the samba share name; if you want to create ALIAS for the share given use @ALIAS after. you can also mount it in subfolders if you use the hiearchy using unix folder structure )
       "available": ["home@.6", "vpn"], (match the exact name in networks section; if you want to create a fallback IP in case of nmblookup fails, @IP or @.IP in /24 netmask will be sufficient)
       "user": "superusername",